tinko26/ao.net/docs/namespaces/ao.optimization.md

 $$ y = a \cosh(\frac{x}{a}) $$

 The parameter $$a$$ affects the shape of the catenary.
-Let's suppose, that we want to find $$a$$ for a cable that is supsended from two towers 100 meters apart, that bends down exactly 1 meter.
+Let's suppose, that we want to find $$a$$ for a cable that is suspended from two towers 100 meters apart, that bends down exactly 1 meter.

 First, we need to calculate the value of the curve point at $$x=50$$.